Long-Term Disability Denial

 How much does a long-term disability appeal attorney cost?

-Long-term disability appeal attorneys with Sokolove Law work on a contingency basis, so there are no upfront fees.
-We’ll only get paid if your case is successful.
+At Sokolove Law, our long-term disability appeal attorneys work on a contingency basis, so there are no upfront costs or hourly fees.

 What is ERISA?

-The Employee Retirement Income Security Act (or ERISA) is a federal law that was originally designed to protect employee benefits by setting minimum standards for employer-provided pensions and health plans.
-Depending on how you obtained your long-term disability insurance plan, it may also be subject to ERISA.
+The Employee Retirement Income Security Act (ERISA) is a federal law that was designed to protect employee benefits by setting minimum standards for employer-provided disability insurance.

-Insurance companies often use the rules under ERISA to their benefit and ERISA may actually limit your rights in some situations.
-This is why it is important to contact an attorney right away if your claim was denied, to ensure you don’t fall victim to any bad tactics by the insurance company.
-To learn more about your options, contact Sokolove Law today.
+This is why it’s important to contact an attorney right away if your claim was denied, to ensure you don’t fall victim to any bad tactics by the insurance company.

 What conditions qualify for long-term disability?